 Conclusion

 Microsoft’s collaboration with Toroto in acquiring carbon credits from forest restoration in Mexico is an encouraging step toward climate action, showing the potential of nature-based solutions to support both environmental and community resilience.
-However, it’s important to remember that carbon credits and offsetting are not substitutes for real emission reductions.
+But it’s just one part of a broader, strategic approach to climate action.

 For organisations seeking to navigate the complexities of carbon reduction and contribute meaningfully to global climate efforts, exploring structured learning opportunities is essential.
 Consider enrolling in our Certificate in Decarbonisation: Achieving Net Zero to gain practical strategies and tools for reducing emissions and achieving sustainable goals.